enphysoft/nia-stl/README.md

 The neighbor-index-added stereolithography (nia-stl)
 # Stereolithography format with the neighbor-index added
 ## Objective
 This package aims to calculate and include the primary and secondary nearest neighbors of each facet within a duplicated STL (stereolithography) file.
-See the image below, where the red boxes indicate the appended information of three nearest neighbors, i.e., edge-sharing neibhgor facets.
+The left and right images below are the original and neighbor-index-added STL files.
+On the seventh line of the nia-stl file, the sequential index of facet, its three primary nearest neighbor indicies, and multiple secondary nearest neighbor indices are shown.

 from
 ![nnbd stl file, data structure](https://github.com/enphysoft/nia-stl/blob/master/image/cube-stl-org3.png) to